 ...Highlights: turtles, schooling fish & big pelagics...

-...St Kitts' diving environment: healthy reefs, wrecks, beginner and advanced divers...
+...Diving environment: healthy reefs, wrecks, beginner and advanced divers...

 St Kitts is a small island and diving destination in the West Indies, to the southeast of the Virgin Islands, which is often dived by Caribbean liveaboard in combination with the smaller, less populous island of Saba to its north.
 It has a population of over 40,000 with most Kittitians being of African descent.
 St Kitts combines with the nearby island of Nevis to form one country - the Federation of Saint Kitts and Nevis.

 Like many of the islands in the region, St Kitts is volcanic with its highest peak being around 3,815 ft (1,156m).
 Its capital is the town of Basseterre which caters to the frequent arrival of cruise ships.
-Previouslly under British and French control, Saint Kitts is now affiliated with the Untied Kingdom.
+Previouslly under British and French control, Saint Kitts is now affiliated with the United Kingdom.

-The dive sites of St Kitts are a mix of wreck diving, walls, caves and pinnacles.
+The dive sites of St Kitts are a mix of wreck diving, walls, submerged caves and pinnacles.
 Some days will see you dive several distinct types of site.
-What they would likely all have in common is excellent visibility. calm seas, little to no current, and very comfortable water temperatures.
-The sites are all relatively close to shore so there wont be long boat rides necessary.
+What they would likely all have in common is excellent visibility, calm seas, little to no current, and very comfortable water temperatures.
+The sites are all relatively close to shore so there won't be any necessary long boat rides.
 The reefs comprise many species of coral and hundreds of different species of reef fish.
-Turtles, sharks, rays and even dolphins and whales are found in the waters.
-These factors make St Kitts (and the nearby Saba) a great destination for divers of all experience levels.
-Even beginner divers can enjoy this little slice of Caribbean scuba diving heaven.
+Turtles, sharks, rays, and even dolphins and whales are found in its waters.

 All the diving you are likely to do will be on the leeward side of the island, not the west coast which is exposed to the Atlantic.
 Most dive sites are in the shelter of South Friar's Bay and off the coast from Basseterre, and further north in the shadow of Mt Liamuiga.
 More than 400 ships have sunk off the coast of St Kitts so you expect some easy and fascinating wreck dives.
 The marine life benefits from the St. Kitts and Nevis marine protected zone that extends out 2 miles from the coast.
 From the liveaboard departure point of Port Zante Marina, there are over a dozen dive sites mere minutes away.
 So it could not be easier for you to start exploring these pristine Caribbean reefs and the creatures that thrive here.